 Cow Hollow is home to dangerous streets like Franklin: a three-lane, one-way street with fast-moving traffic.
 In November, 30-year-old educator Andrew Zieman was killed on his way to Sherman Elementary School at Franklin and Union.
 This tragedy has highlighted the desperate need to do more to calm traffic around schools citywide.

 The City is planning to bring short-term safety fixes to Franklin Street.
 We want to do speed surveys to see what’s really happening with speed on Franklin to shape our advocacy for strong improvements.
 We’re also going to Broadway and Pacific, two high-injury streets nearby that don’t yet have safety projects planned but badly need them.

-Volunteers like you are invited to join us collecting speed data on Saturday, March 26 from 10:00AM – 12:00PM.
+Volunteers like you are invited to join us for an afternoon of collecting speed data on Saturday, March 26 from 10:00AM – 1:00PM.
 (Limited to 21 participants.)